 If you're thinking about using fill on your land or storing wastes such as tyres, you must first contact Council.
 Council has adopted a policy that Development Consent is required from Council for any filling of land which:

-- Exceeds one metre in height above the natural ground level.
+- Exceeds 600mm in height above the natural ground level.

 - Adversely effects the amenity of adjoining residents.